TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Related works

 Alternative non-RL-based strategies include sampling-based methods for circuit selection in ground state estimation~\cite{grimsley2019adaptive, tang2021qubit}, Monte Carlo sampling for PQC discovery in QFT and Max-Cut~\cite{zhang2022differentiable}, and supernet-based weight sharing for quantum chemistry tasks~\cite{du2022quantum}.
-However, these methods may suffer from noise sensitivity.
 Simulated annealing has also been explored for PQC optimization~\cite{lu2023qas}.
 Meanwhile, evolutionary algorithms such as EQAS-PQC~\cite{ding2022evolutionary} have been introduced to construct PQCs more effectively.
 Differentiable search techniques such as quantumDARTS~\cite{wu2023quantumdarts} leverage Gumbel-Softmax sampling for variational algorithms.
-In ref.~\cite{he2024training}, the author introduces a path- and expressivity-based training-free QAS.
-While these approaches expand the landscape of quantum circuit optimization, scalability and robustness remain open challenges in both noisy and noiseless settings.
-For a review of QAS approaches, we refer the interested readers to~\cite{martyniuk2024quantum,kundu2024reinforcement}.
+In ref.~\cite{he2024training}, the author introduces a path- and expressivity-based training-free QAS. {Neural predictor-based approaches~\cite{wang2022quantumnas} have also been proposed, where a neural network guides quantum architecture search by predicting circuit performance, enabling more efficient exploration of the search space}.
+While these approaches expand the landscape of quantum circuit optimization, scalability and robustness under noise remain open challenges in both noisy and noiseless settings.
+For a comprehensive review of QAS, we refer the interested readers to~\cite{aqasch_awesomeqas_2025, martyniuk2024quantum,kundu2024reinforcement}.